darthur93/Classification-P3/README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
 ├── notebook.ipynb                      <- Concise summary of the project with all data science steps
-├── Project 3.pdf                       <- PDF version of project presentation
+├── Classification Slides.pdf           <- PDF version of project presentation
 ├── Data                                <- Both sourced externally and generated from code, includes exploratory notebooks
 └── Images                              <- Both sourced externally and generated from code
 ```